 Located along the north wall of the Hammond Library, near Room 208, and south wall of the Westville Library, near room 229.
 These computers look no different than any of the other machines nearby.
-What makes these computers special is not what you see, but what they can do.
-These computers, through the use of specialty software, offer independence to study, browse, read, compose and function when a student’s abilities are limited or impaired.
+These computers, through the use of specialty software, offer independence to study, browse, read, compose and function when a student’s abilities are limited or impaired

 Jaws works with the computer to provide access to today’s software applications and the Internet.
 With its internal software speech synthesizer and the computer’s sound card, information from the screen is read aloud, providing access to a wide variety of information.

 Kurzweil 3000 is the leading reading, writing and learning solution for individuals of all ages with learning difficulties.
 Kurzweil 3000 provides students with the tools they need to improve their reading speed and comprehension, plus a suite of features that make it possible to learn and study independently.

 Dragon Naturally Speaking accurately turns speech into text.
 It enables students with limited mobility to dictate documents, control applications, manage the desktop, do research and check email all by speaking into a microphone.
 Dragon meets the Section 508 standards, established by the U.S. Government.

 With Magic screen magnification software a variety of visual impairments are addressed by simply changing the size of what is being viewed.
 The desktop and all the applications on it can be magnified from two to sixteen times the original size.